-There are a lot of professional drummers out there who sought for Pearl in every upgrade.
-We, too, are a fan of Pearl, hence we’ve added a third Pearl in the list, which is priced between the Roadshow and the Masters.
+There are a lot of professional drummers out there who sought Pearl in every upgrade.
+We, too, are a fan of Pearl, hence we’ve added a third Pearl to the list, which is priced between the Roadshow and the Masters.
 The Pearl Decade Drum Set offers a 7-piece drum shell pack made of 6-ply 5.4mm, 100% Maple SST shells.

 Though not as expensive as the premium drum shell pack, Pearl ensures that it still offers great performance, excellent sound quality, and better value for the money.
 Maple shells are designed to produce a thunderous tone and complementing it with stunning finishes.
 To aid the maple shells, the Opti-Loc Suspension system is used to ensure better resonance and wobble-free performance.

 - Exceptional sound quality, you think it’s an expensive drum set

 - Not complete, no drum pedal, no stands for cymbals and snare drum

 - Sounds way better with Evans hydraulics heads

 - Lugs lose quickly than other drums